CluedIn-io/CluedIn.Documentation/docs/080-management/deduplication/060-deduplication-reference.md

 ## Matching functions

-The following table provides the description of methods used for detecting duplicates.
+Matching functions specify how values of a vocabulary key or property should be compared.
+The following table provides the description of matching functions.

 | Function | Description |
 |--|--|